opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 ## Slide 8: Disjunct MI

-Here, I've raps the MI for the jigsaws, just as before.
+Here, I've graphed the MI for the jigsaws, just as before.

 I don't see what what's going on here.
-The meaning is opaque. it's a bit of a mess.
+The meaning is opaque.
+It's a bit of a mess.
 The various curves are for the different trim levels.

-Gets closder to being a Gaussian, the more strongly trimmed it is.
+Gets closer to being a Gaussian, the more strongly trimmed it is.

 But not close enough to be "satsifying" in any way.